Please donate here.

 And Scottie can't take it.
 Like a man listening to a ditty in an endless loop ("Merry Go Round Broke Down?"), or to a poem that repeats itself over and over, or to a story without any real end, poor Scottie's driven mad by the lack of a resolution.* He wants closure, dammit (partly and possibly because, as someone puts it, he's been there already), and he's going to get it even if someone suffers along the way.
 Which he does; he in effect sits himself on the very canvas chair Elster has abandoned (the one with the name "Alfred Hitchcock" printed in the back), and continues direction of the drama from where Elster left off.

-* (Here for your information is a theme song Hitchcock heard and considered but ultimately rejected--possibly because it might drive you crazy (I think I agree with him))
+* (Here for your listening pleasure is the theme song Hitchcock heard and considered but ultimately rejected--possibly because it might drive you crazy (I think I agree with him))